Oscar Gonzalez Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.6 K/9, the first-best in the league.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays' 3.80 team ERA ranks fourth across all league pitching staffs.
+- The Blue Jays have the top team ERA among all MLB pitching staffs (3.78).

-- Blue Jays pitchers combine to surrender 140 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Blue Jays pitchers combine to rank 20th in baseball in home runs allowed (140 total, 1.2 per game).

-- Ryu (0-1) makes the start for the Blue Jays, his second of the season.
+- Kikuchi (9-3 with a 3.67 ERA and 119 strikeouts in 115 1/3 innings pitched) tries for his 10th victory when he makes the start for the Blue Jays, his 23rd of the season.

-- The lefty last pitched on Tuesday against the Baltimore Orioles, when he went five innings, allowing four earned runs while giving up nine hits.
+- In his most recent time out on Wednesday against the Baltimore Orioles, the lefty tossed six innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.